IPNetworkingLab/draft-tcp-ao-tls/draft-piraux-tcp-ao-tls.md

 ~~~

-The TCPAOOptionProt indicates whether the client requests integrity
+The TCPAOOptionProt indicates whether the endpoint will protect the integrity
-protection for the TCP options or not.
+of TCP options or not.
 The TCPAOAuth specifies
 the authentication algorithm defined in {{RFC5926}} that will be
-used to protect the packets starting from the transmission
+used to protect the packets.
-of the Finished message.
 The TCPAOKDF specifies the key derivation
-function defined in {{RFC5926}} and requested by the client to derive the
+function defined in {{RFC5926}} and that the endpoint will use to derive its
-keys from the TLS Master Key.
+keys.

 ## The initial MKT

 To support the establishment of opportunistics TCP-AO connections, the
 client and the server must be configured with a default MKT.
 This default
 MKT is used to authenticate the packets until the derivation of the secure
-MKT from the TLS Master Key.
+MKT from the TLS keying material.
 This document defines the following default MKT:

  - TCP connection identifier: selected by the TCP stack.
  - TCP option flag.
 The default MKT assumes that TCP options are not included
    in the MAC calculation.
  - The current values for the SendID and RecvID are set to 0.
- - The Master key is set to 0x1cebb1ff.
+ - The Master secret is set to 0x1cebb1ff.
  - The default key derivation function is KDF_HMAC_SHA1.
  - The default message authentication code is HMAC-SHA-1-96.